tanyalrogers/chaos_GPDD/README.md

 All methods were applied to simulated data.
 The most reliable methods (JLE, RQA, PE) were applied to empirical data in the Global Population Dynamics Database (GPDD).

-DLE and JLE are implemented in R. For JLE, the code uses rEDM version 0.7.4.
+DLE and JLE are implemented in R. For JLE, the code uses [rEDM version 0.7.4](https://github.com/ha0ye/rEDM), in R version 3.6.3.
 Newer versions of rEDM are not compatible.

 The remaining methods are implemented in MATLAB.
 The RQA code requires access to the CRP toolbox which must be requested [here](https://tocsy.pik-potsdam.de/CRPtoolbox/).
+Code for the PE, HVG, and CDT methods is included in this repository (sources are listed below, code has not been modified).

 ## Code files